OctopusDeploy/blog/blog/2019-11/sql-server-powershell/index.md

 visibility: public
 bannerImage: sql-server-powershell-examples.png
 metaImage: sql-server-powershell-examples.png
-published: 2019-11-27
+published: 2019-11-26
 tags:
  - DevOps
 ---

 ![SQL Server and PowerShell: Practical Examples](sql-server-powershell-examples.png)

-Our goal at Octopus Deploy has always been to make automated application deployments easy, and application deployments often require database management during the process.
-My goal in this post, is to provide some common examples of SQL Server management through PowerShell to make integration into deployments that much more straightforward.
+One of our goals at Octopus Deploy has always been to help make automated application deployments easy, and application deployments often require database management during the process.
+My goal in this post, is to provide some common examples of SQL Server database management with PowerShell to make integration into deployments that much more straightforward.

-The source for all of these examples lives in [this GitHub repository](https://github.com/OctopusSamples/sql-server-powershell-examples).
+The source for all of these examples are availabe on [GitHub](https://github.com/OctopusSamples/sql-server-powershell-examples).
 If you run into any problems or have suggestions for changes, feel free to post to the GitHub repository’s issue list or send a pull request!

 !toc

-## Installing the SqlServer PowerShell module
+## Installing the SQL Server PowerShell module
 Microsoft recommends using the **SqlServer** module for interacting with SQL Server from PowerShell.
 This isn’t used in all of the following examples, but it does contain many useful cmdlets for SQL Server administration.

 The **SqlServer** module can be installed from the PowerShell Gallery using the following command: